kohkimakimoto/essh/website/content/docs/en/modules.md

 $ essh --update
 ~~~

-At default, Essh updates only modules in `local` registry.
-If you want to update `global` registry modules, run the following command:
+At default, Essh updates only modules in `.essh/modules`.
+If you want to update `~/.essh/modules` , run the following command:

 ~~~
 $ essh --update --with-global